Jolak5/budgetin/README.md

 **[budgetin]**

-- The AI update will be a classic example of a blog website.
-It provides updates about AI
+- This is a budgeting app to help people keep track of their expenses.

 ## 🛠 Built With <a name="built-with"></a>